 Let’s face it, you know about The Taj Mahal.

 It’s one of the 7 Wonders of the World.
 You’ve either visited it at some point or have seen pictures of it at another.
-And, you have a faint idea of what makes it so special.
+And, you have a faint idea of what makes it so unique.

 Still, here you are, wanting to know and see just a little bit more, even though it hasn’t changed in all these years.